 The association aimed to strengthen mutual trust and cooperation and focused on humanitarian, educational, social and legal counselling and the issue of employment.
 The project "Community work in Dobrá Voda" focused on the whole local Roma population.
 It supported children to attend nursery schools, then elementary and high schools via several creative educational and leisure time activities.
 Courses for adults were organised to develop their social competences and knowledge.
-An employment programme was set up as well: an employment consultant advised people where to look for a job, how to apply for it, in cooperation with the employment office in the city.
+An employment programme was set up as well: an employment office in the city.